PepsiDoggo/Pepsi-s-Pack-o-Plenty/README.md

 # Pepsi-s-Plenty-O-Parts

-Pepsi's Plenty-O-Parts is intended to be where I release all my public Gmod E2s and maybe dupes if I feel inclined.
+Pepsi's Pack of Plenty is were I will be releasing my public E2s, Dupes, and Tutorials for Garry's Mod Trainbuild.

-Curreently just a random assortment of cab, external, other parts and whatever I pull out of thin air that I think would be cool
+Everything you see in this pack is free to use, my only stipulation is that I am credited appropriatley.
+Otherwise, have fun.